Openhab-Nodes/website/content/en/userguide/administer.md

 **Note**: You must have at least one administrative user.

+An administrator can assign permissions to user accounts as well as restrict their view and control on available Things.
+Those filters follow the syntax explained in the [Control your Smarthome](/userguide/control) chapter in the [State Filter](/userguide/control#state-filter) section.

 ## Device &amp; Service Tokens

 Devices usually require a form of authorisation, like the Hue bridge with the pairing button or the Ikea Trafri Bridge with a security code on the back.
 The same is true for external services, like a weather service that requires an API Key.